 In 1951, Dr. Griffith began a military placement as a Captain in the Royal Army Medical Corps.
-Shortly thereafter, he volunteered for service overseas, and was stationed in the Far East for three years.
+Shortly thereafter, he volunteered for service overseas and he was stationed in the Far East for three years.
 He was assigned the task of canoeing through the rivers in the Malaysian jungle, recruiting additional soldiers.
 For his efforts, Dr. Griffith was awarded the Order of the British Empire in 1954.

-Following his military service, Dr. Griffith emigrated to Canada in 1955.
-He then began three years of training as a cardiology specialist at the University of New York, working out of the Buffalo General Hospital.
+Dr. Griffith took three years of training as a cardiology specialist at the University of New York, working out of the Buffalo General Hospital.
 Dr. Griffith was named a Fellow to the Royal College of Physicians in 1958.
-The following year, he established a practice in Chatham as a consulting internist.
+The following year, he established a medical practice in Chatham as a consulting internist.
 Dr. Griffith served as the Chief of Medicine at St. Joseph’s Hospital.

-Dr. Griffith loved to read, especially mysteries, and books about history and archeology.
+Dr. Griffith loved to read, especially mysteries and books about history and archeology.
 He also enjoyed travelling, his favourite destinations being Italy and Greece, as well as anywhere he could ‘breathe in the mountain air.’

 Dr. Griffith and his wife Anne had three children: Jan, David and Peter, and six grand-children: Sarah, Rebecca, Madeline, Sam, Josiah and Mikayla.